Mortgage customer experience journey

 CXCO produced a customer journey as a key deliverable for the client.

-Insights provided clear direction on investment decisions for the future state customer experience strategy and enabled our Client to identify and develop the capabilities required to improve the customer experience.
+- Insights provided clear direction on investment options and enabled our client to identify and develop the capabilities required to improve the customer experience

-Understanding of points of failure with the existing mortgage product and service experience, informed the creation of a roadmap of initiatives that focused the business on initiatives that increased value for the customer and business.
+- The business gained an understanding of points of failure with the existing mortgage product and service that informed the creation of a roadmap of initiatives focused on increasing value